Axis thermal expansion switching in transition-metal zirconides TrZr2 by tuning the c/a ratio

-To discuss the conditions of $c$-axis NTE in $Tr$Zr$_2$ compounds, we demonstrated the temperature dependence of the ratio of the $c$- and $a$-axis lattice constants ($c/a$) of $Tr$Zr$_2$ ($Tr$ = Ni, Co, (Fe,Co,Ni), (Co,Rh,Ir), (Fe,CoNi,Rh,Ir), (Co,Ni,Cu,Rh,Ir), and (Fe,Co,Ni,Cu,Ga)) in figure \ref{c_a}.
-In the $c$-axis-NTE compounds, $c/a$ decreases with increasing temperature due to the contraction and expansion of the lattice constants $c$ and $a$, respectively.
-NiZ$_2$ and (Fe,Co,Ni,Cu,Ga)Zr$_2$ showed a smaller change in $c/a$ than other compounds because the lattice constant $c$ exhibited PTE or almost ZTE, respectively.
-In addition, room temperature $c/a$ values was found to be larger for $c$-axis-NTE compounds than for PTE compounds.
+To discuss the effect of uniaxial NTE with the $c$-axis contraction in $Tr$Zr$_2$ compounds, we demonstrated the temperature dependence of the ratio of the $c$- and $a$-axis lattice constants ($c/a$) for $Tr$Zr$_2$ ($Tr$ = Ni, Co, (Fe,Co,Ni), (Co,Rh,Ir), (Fe,Co,Rh,Ir), (Fe,CoNi,Rh,Ir), (Co,Ni,Cu,Rh,Ir), and (Fe,Co,Ni,Cu,Ga)) in Figure 4 (a).
+In the uniaxial NTE compounds ($Tr=$Co, (Fe,Co,Ni), (Co,Rh,Ir), (Fe,Co,Rh,Ir), (Fe,CoNi,Rh,Ir), and (Co,Ni,Cu,Rh,Ir)), $c/a$ decreases with increasing temperature due to the contraction and expansion of the lattice constants $c$ and $a$, respectively.
+NiZ$_2$ and (Fe,Co,Ni,Cu,Ga)Zr$_2$ showed a smaller change in $c/a$ than other compounds, owing to the expansion of the lattice constant $c$.
+In addition, room temperature $c/a$ values were found to be larger for uniaxial NTE compounds than for PTE compounds.